 Profit margin %= (margin ÷ fees) × 100

-These metrics are currently available on the Single Project Report, which provides a detailed profitability breakdown for a specific project.
+These metrics are currently available on the Project view and the Single Project Report, which provides a detailed profitability breakdown for a specific project.

 Additional notes